marjoleinF/pre/README.md

 ![](inst/README-figures/README-unnamed-chunk-6-1.png)

-The resulting plot reveals that Temperature and wind are most strongly associated with Ozone levels, while Solar.R and Day are somewhat, but much less strongly associated with Ozone levels.
-Variable Month is not included in the plotted variable importances, indicating that is not predictive of Ozone levels.
+The resulting plot shows that Temperature and wind are most strongly associated with Ozone levels, while Solar.R and Day are somewhat, but much less strongly associated with Ozone levels.
+Variable Month is not included in the plotted variable importances, indicating that is not associate with Ozone levels.
 The variable and baselearner importances are saved in `imps$varimps` and `imps$baseimps`, respectively.

 We can generate predictions for new observations using the `predict` method: